anton-tr3/dotfiles/README.md

 ## Installation
-This setup requires a few programs to be installed
+These programs must be installed for these configs to work:
 ### Main
 | Software | Description | Installation |
 | --- | --- | --- |